 Savannah River National Laboratory

 Savannah River National Laboratory is a multi-program national laboratory for the US Department of Energy Office of Environmental Management.
 SRNL’s research topics include environmental remediation, technologies for the hydrogen economy, and the handling of hazardous materials and technologies for the prevention of nuclear proliferation.
-It has specific experience in the verification of nuclear waste and hydrogen storage initially developed to support the production of tritium and plutonium at the Savannah River Site during the Cold War.
+The labroratory has specific experience in the verification of nuclear waste and hydrogen storage, initially developed to support the production of tritium and plutonium at the Savannah River Site during the Cold War.
 SRNL played a key role in developing the hydrogen bomb, and they are now world leaders in hydrogen research.

 SRNL’s center for hydrogen research provides a state-of-the-art facility for the development of innovative hydrogen technology and research.
 SRNL is also a partner laboratory for the international ITER project to demonstrate the scientific and technological feasibility of a full-scale fusion power reactor.
 SRNL has key competencies which align with Energy Efficiency & Renewable Energy (EERE).
-SRNL employs just under 1000 people, of which over 700 are scientists.
+SRNL employs just under 1000 people, of which more than 700 are scientists.
 Approximately one quarter of the research staff hold PhDs.
 SRNL is located at the Savannah River Site (SRS) near Jackson, South Carolina.

 Arizona State University